ambarbs/react-simple-drag-and-drop/README.md

 A dataKey to hold some data from the dragged element

 ##### `selectedSwitch`: number
-Customized data object you want to set and drag to Droppable component.
+Customized data object you want to set and drag to Droppable component

 ##### `onDragCallback`: function
 A callback function for onDrag